 The mission of the Abe Lincoln Project / Looking for Lincoln in Pike County is to educate our community and tourists about the history of Abraham Lincoln in Pike County and to preserve the county's vast Lincoln Heritage.

 The Abe Lincoln Project was incorporated in 2000 as a 501 (c)3 not-for-profit organization.
 Our focus is on education and heritage tourism.
 Through our efforts, the City of Pittsfield was accepted into the Looking for Lincoln Heritage Coalition in 2005 when our Abe Lincoln’s Talking Houses Tour of Pittsfield was developed.
-We owe a huge debt of gratitude to the City of Pittsfield for their ongoing support of all our projects.
 Through the efforts of the Abe Lincoln Project, all of Pike County is now in the Looking for Lincoln Heritage Coalition and the Abraham Lincoln National Heritage Area.

 The Abe Lincoln Project / Looking for Lincoln in Pike County